Improving the Quality of Lidar Data in Global Mapper

 As with any vector data, a point cloud can be cropped to the extent of a preselected polygon providing a simple method to remove redundancy in any subsequent processes.
 This is perhaps the most useful of the filtering options available during the data import process but it can also be applied after the data has been loaded.

 Point proximity can also be used as the basis for filtering.
-The Lidar Module’s thinning tool removes points based on a defined density or spacing requirement, while retaining just the point with the maximum, minimum, or average elevation within the immediate neighborhood.
+Global Mapper Pro’s thinning tool removes points based on a defined density or spacing requirement, while retaining just the point with the maximum, minimum, or average elevation within the immediate neighborhood.
 This is especially useful when working with high-density, photogrammetrically created point clouds.

 Noise points are defined as those that fall outside the normal elevation range within a specified local area.
 Noise points may be present because of issues with the data collection process, physical anomalies in the target area, such as birds flying below the aircraft, or for numerous other reasons.
-The Lidar Module’s noise identification tool can either reclassify noise points, or it can immediately remove or delete them, based on a prescribed set of parameters and elevation thresholds.
+Global Mapper Pro’s noise identification tool can either reclassify noise points, or it can immediately remove or delete them, based on a prescribed set of parameters and elevation thresholds.

 The first step in the process of transforming a point cloud into a raster DTM is, by necessity, the elimination of points that are not classified as ground.
 Retaining non-ground or unclassified points will create a surface that includes above-ground features and will not reflect the bare-earth morphology of the target area.
 Filtering in this context is a simple class selection process, which can be applied to either the on-screen display of the points, or during the gridding or surface creation process.
 In either case, the elevations assigned to the pixels in the resulting raster layer will be derived from the selected subset of the point cloud.

-The Lidar Module’s powerful analysis, extraction, and surface generation tools understandably garner the most attention and accolades from geospatial professionals.
-However, it is important to acknowledge the vital role that the Module’s editing and filtering tools play in these procedures.
+Global Mapper Pro’s powerful analysis, extraction, and surface generation tools understandably garner the most attention and accolades from geospatial professionals.
+However, it is important to acknowledge the vital role that the Pro’s editing and filtering tools play in these procedures.
 The better the quality of the raw material, the better the final product.

-If this blog piqued your interest and you’d like to learn more about Global Mapper and the Lidar Module, download a 14-day free trial and request a demo today!
+If this blog piqued your interest and you’d like to learn more about Global Mapper Pro, download a 14-day free trial and request a demo today!
 For more information, contact us.